 Riak is an open source, distributed database.
 It offers high availability, fault tolerance, operational simplicity, and scalability.
-For more information visit basho.com/riak.
+For more information, visit the Riak GitHub repository.

 - searching instance names for riak